6 Wineries You Should Visit During the Holiday Season

-When there's a chill in the air there's a warm welcome at Sonoma County wine tasting rooms.
-The hospitality of Wine Country is a great pairing with the holiday season: A place to visit where you’re welcome to linger awhile, join in on free-flowing conversation, all while sipping wine.
+When there's a chill in the air, there's a warm welcome at Sonoma County wine tasting rooms.
+The hospitality of Wine Country is a great pairing with the holiday season: a place to linger awhile and join in on free-flowing conversation, all while sipping wine.
 Gifts abound, even for the non-wine lovers on your list.
-And even if there's no lazy curl of smoke rising above the tasting room chimney, wineries are a good place to warm your hands in the winter — cool wine caves are often actually warmer than outside: a steady 55 to 60 degrees!
+And even if there's no lazy curl of smoke rising above the tasting room chimney, wineries are a good place to warm your hands in the winter.

-Furnished grandly in the modern rustic style, the winery's star attraction year-round is wine and food pairings with chef-prepared micro-entrées like duck cassoulet with bacon and huckleberries.
+Furnished grandly in the modern rustic style, the winery's year-round star attraction is its wine and food pairings with chef-prepared micro-entrées like duck cassoulet with bacon and huckleberries.

-It’s a sprawling chateau-cum-film museum, displaying highlights from the director's career, as well as a wide variety of wines for every taste, from Sofia sparkling wine for holiday toasting, to some serious Russian River Valley Pinot Noir.
+At this sprawling chateau and film museum, you'll find highlights from the director's career as well as a wide variety of wines for every taste, from Sofia sparkling wine for holiday toasting, to some serious Russian River Valley Pinot Noir.

 Written by Sonoma Insider James Knight.